This page lets you delve into the oratory of Yogananda by over a hundred thematic and sourced Yogananda quotations. Here is one:

 You cannot say that matter is not real.
 It is real, in the relative sense . . .
-It is folly for [the ordinary man] to believe that matter has no reality [Dr 165].
+It is folly for [the ordinary man] to believe that matter has no reality - Yogananda (1993, 165).

 So far so good.
-Then why does Yogananda gainsay himself in these matters so very often?
-He did not guard his tongue, or did his stenographing transcribers misrepresent his hints?
-They often did, a comparison between different versions of Yogananda books show.
-Also, Yogananda often said "We are all a little bit crazy."
-We may wonder where he got that from.
+However, Yogananda gainsays himself in these matters very often?
+Are his stenographing transcribers to blame?
+A comparison between different versions of Yogananda books shows a lot.
+Yogananda also said "We are all a little bit crazy."
+One may wonder where he got that from.
 Keep all possibilities open.

 "We are all crazy.
 (Yogananda 1982:425)"

 There are good reasons to wonder how crazy persons who allegedly do not know they are crazy, say they are crazy, and what they mean by it.